BlackVS/smartROS/README.md

       ]
    }
    ```
-*RouterXShortName* - number or string.
+*RouterXShortName* - number or string, used in *smartROS.getRouter()* call as first arguemnt.

-*RouterXParameters* - router's properties in JSON fromat
+*RouterXParameters* - router's properties in JSON format.

 For example:
    ```json